Judicial system of China: Court structure

 Candidates for judgeship must pass the National Unified Legal Professional Qualification Examination.
-All lawyers must take an oath pledging loyalty to the Chinese Communist Party.

 The court system is paralleled by a hierarchy of prosecuting offices called people's procuratorates, the highest being the Supreme People's Procuratorate.

+As of 2012, all lawyers must take an oath pledging loyalty to the Chinese Communist Party.
 Local departments of justice can revoke the license of lawyers.
 This power is used to target lawyers who challenge the authority of the state, particularly human rights lawyers.

 Legal procedure

 The Supreme Court is responsible for establishing and monitoring legal procedures in adherence to the laws and orders made by the legislative organs.

 Following civil law traditions, the courts do not establish legally-binding precedent.
 The Supreme Court has the right to publish legal explanations of laws which are legally-binding but the right to interpret the constitution is reserved by the legislative organs.

 A verdict made by an inferior court can be challenged in its superior court, up to the Supreme Court, there are four levels of courts in total.
 A superior court can also designate any of its inferior courts to hear an appeal rather than do so itself.

 Court proceedings in China are generally livestreamed, with exceptions including where classified information is discussed or where juveniles testify.